bindhosts/bindhosts/Documentation/hiding.md

 - 'Exclude Modifications' to apps you want to hide root from.
 - Install either NeoZygisk or ReZygisk as denylist handler
-- OR if you use ZygiskNext, enable enforce denylist
+- OR if you use ZygiskNext, enable umount only
-- OR you can install either NoHello or Zygisk Assistant on top of Zygisk Next

 Legacy APatch is discouraged due to potential issues.
 However, you can try the following:

-- exclude modifications plus either NeoZygisk, ReZygisk OR ZygiskNext's enforce denylist
+- exclude modifications plus either NeoZygisk, ReZygisk OR ZygiskNext's umount only
 - OR you can install either NoHello or Zygisk Assistant
 - while this is not recommended anymore, you can still try to use hosts_file_redirect kpm.
 [Tutorial](https://github.com/bindhosts/bindhosts/issues/3)
 - if hosts_file_redirect fails, install [ZN-hostsredirect](https://github.com/aviraxp/ZN-hostsredirect/releases)